 All applications will have a Community Needs Narrative.
 The applicant should discuss the prioritized community needs of its jurisdiction, including how these needs were determined and if they have been formalized in any document.
-This is not just the needs of the project but the overall community.
-The narrative should tell the story of the community and its needs across all areas.
+Describe the needs of the overall community.
+The narrative should tell the story of the community and their needs across all areas.
 This is limited to one page and must include Housing Needs.
-Examples of community needs are education, childcare, fire safety, community and government buildings, transportation, recreation, housing, workforce, economic development, and homelessness.
+Examples of community needs: education, childcare, fire safety, community and government buildings, transportation, recreation, housing, workforce and homelessness.